Delaware Corporation: Everything You Need to Know

 There's no motivation or incentive for states, including Delaware, to make their laws more employee- or customer-friendly.
 So they don't do so.

 There is hope, though.
-States could make laws stating that a corporation can be governed where their principal place of business is located.
+States could make laws stating that a corporation can be governed where its principal place of business is located.
 For most corporations, that wouldn't be Delaware.

 Another possible fix would be to use national law instead of state law to govern corporations.